SushainTiku/SushainTiku/README.md

 - 👋 Hi, I’m @SushainTiku
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on none
+- 💞️ I’m looking to collaborate on no one
-- 📫 How to reach me no u
+- 📫 How to reach me- GitHub

 <!---
 SushainTiku/SushainTiku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.